 The Chair noted that Collin College represents how new ideas are agreed upon but not discussed with the faculty.
 A Senator shared that Jeff Housman, Assistant Vice Provost, Curriculum and Academic Programs, said five different units were involved in this program and will offer courses, but he was unclear on the overall long-term plans.
 This was an opportunity for President Damphousse to get the TXST name out.

 The next report was from the College of Fine Arts & Communication: One highlight included their liaison serves on the Presidential Debate Committee.
-One concern discussed was TXSTs run to R1 and the upper administration’s encouragement for online teaching.
+One concern discussed was TXST’s run to R1 and the upper administration’s encouragement for online teaching.
 Still, there was a lack of information on how such a teaching process would preserve the content and quality of instruction.
 The Chairs in this college met with Tilla Sivakumaran, Vice President of TXST Global, to propose a new master’s program to be completed in thirty hours, six less than the current requirement for other master’s programs in this college.
 There was concern that this program could discourage students from attending on-campus programs.
 The new Faculty of Instruction policy was still being reviewed, and there were many questions related to this policy and other issues addressed from other college breakout sessions.

 The next report was from the McCoy College of Business: There were three major areas of concern.
 The first related to the new online programs from the summer proposal process and the lack of clarity and resources to support the programs.
 It was not clear how funding would be distributed.
 The proposal process was not transparent.
 The second issue regarded the policy for the new post-tenure review and the lack of guidance on this policy.
 The third issue related to the Faculty of Instruction policy and the lack of clarity on college expectations related to this policy.
 No information related to salary and review expectations was provided to affected faculty.